 The first copyright owner of a work is the author defined as the natural person who created the work.
-In Switzerland, the creator principle applies, i.e. copyright always originates in the person of the creator, respectively the author.
+In Switzerland, the creator principle applies, i.e. copyright always originates in the person of the creator or the author.
 An exception (contrary to the system) is found in the law regarding publishing contracts.
-Legal entities cannot originally acquire copyrights, but can do so derivatively, e.g. through legal transactions.
+Legal entities cannot acquire copyrights originally, but can do so derivatively, e.g. through legal transactions.